Community notes reduce engagement with and diffusion of false information online: Data Collection

 In addition to collecting engagement metrics starting when a first community note was written about a post, we also collected each post's full public repost and reply history, extending back to its creation.
 However, we were unable to collect this data for deleted and private posts.
 In such cases, we relied on the repost and reply counts returned by the X API.
-We collected complete repost histories for $36,580$ posts ($90.8\%$) and complete reply histories for $30,879$ posts ($76.6\%$).
-We provide further details on the data cleaning and cascade data collection in Appendix~\ref{si:data-collection}.
+We collected full public repost histories for 36,408 posts (90.8\%) and full public reply histories for 30,858 posts (77.0\%).
+We provide further details on the data cleaning and cascade data collection in {\it SI Appendix, section 1}.